-The current Musée d’Orsay was previously a train station ( Called Gare in French) and hotel which was built in time in only 2 years and inaugurated in time for the Worlds Fair on July 14th, 1900.
-In order to ensure that such a massive structure didn’t look out of place, the particular stone chosen was coming from Charente and Poitou regions.
+The current Musée d’Orsay was previously a train station (called a Gare in French) and hotel, which was built in just 2 years and inaugurated in time for the Worlds Fair on July 14th, 1900.
+In order to ensure that such a massive structure didn’t look out of place, the particular stone chosen came from the Charente and Poitou regions.

-The amenities were extremely modern for their time with ramps and lifts for luggage, elevators for the passengers, a reception area on the ground floor, electric traction, and 16 underground rail tracks.
+The amenities were extremely modern for the time with ramps and lifts for luggage, elevators for the passengers, a reception area on the ground floor, electric traction, and 16 underground rail tracks.

 It immediately became the head of the Southwestern French railroad network.
 The hotel became a popular venue for various gatherings of associations and political parties.